michaljac/alzearly/README.md

 1. **Model Requirements**: The server requires trained model artifacts in `artifacts/latest/` directory
 2. **Medical Disclaimer**: This is a research tool and should not be used for clinical diagnosis
-3. **Data Privacy**: Ensure patient data is handled according to privacy regulations
-4. **Port Conflicts**: The server automatically finds available ports to avoid conflicts
+3. **Port Conflicts**: The server automatically finds available ports to avoid conflicts

 </div>
 </div>